-Evidence in the form of information and references related to previous contracts in which the above elements have been carried out.
+Evidence in the form of information and references related to relevant contracts in the previous 5 years in which the above elements have been carried out.
 This shall be supported by CVs for personnel who will work on the project.